 There are different types of industrial air purifiers that are also available to accomplish the air processing required in different industries for various applications.

 We hope that this is worthwhile to discuss air-purifying techniques, as the Air Quality Index (AQI) of Indian cities is worsening day by day, which necessitates the need for an air purifier.

 As per the data provided by the Central Pollution Control Board (CPCB), air contamination in most Indian cities is drastically increased in recent days, especially in the national capital region.
 Real-time Air Quality Index (AQI) in major cities is continuously monitored by CPCB.

-Also, it is not good to hear that the cities with most air pollution are from India with Delhi in the top position.
+Also, it is not good to hear that the cities with the most air pollution are from India with Delhi in the top position.